emperorofmars/stf-unity/readme.md

 * Materials must be arbitrary and shader agnostic.

 STF is supposed to become the ideal 3d interchange & authoring format.

----

-**You are very welcome to open discussions & issues with your ideas, suggestions and questions about the format and its possibilities.
-Pull requests are very welcome!**

-# My Motivation
-I make avatars for VR.
-The by far most popular and relevant social VR application is VRChat.
-VR avatars can also be used for V-Tubing, rendering/filmmaking and various other applications.

-The single relevant format for VR & V-Tubing avatars is a `.unitypackage` that contains a scene with a setup for a specific application, usually VRChat only, somewhere in its hierarchy.

-There is no interoperability for avatars.
-Using those avatars as an end-user is prohibitively difficult as it requires the use of a Game-Engine like Unity.

-STF should be able to easily host an extension for application agnostic & fully featured VR & V-Tubing avatars.

-Once such a format exists, I hope a sort of 'Character Editor' application can be created.
-End-users would be able to adapt their avatars as easily as in a video-game character creation screen and easily use them in applications like VRChat and VSeeFace.
-Currently, there is not even a 3d asset interchange format that satisfies basic needs, so this lies in the far future.

-# Current Status
-* This codebase, as well as the format itself, are the result of a lot of experimentation.
-* Most functionality which can be expected of a 3d model format is implemented, not to full production readiness, but enough to show how the format is supposed to work.
-The focus is to make the 'container' format work.
-Specific types can be perfected at a later date.
-* The UI/UX of STF tooling is not a priority, but some work has been done to make it reasonable.
-* The codebase is tested only in a 'good weather flight' manner.

-Alone, I can't bring a project like this to completion, as I can work on this only in my free time, while also making VR avatars as a hobby.

-**I alone can only try to prove that this works and is very possible.**

-I am available for questions and discussions.

-My next step is likely going to be a cleanup of the functionality, and then an implementation for the Godot 4 engine.
-Once Blender's project [Baklava](https://developer.blender.org/docs/features/animation/animation_system/baklava/) is released (Support for full animation**s**) I may implement STF also in Blender.

----

-Cheers!